graalvm/taming-build-time-initialization/README.md

 #### Explicit Changes in the Configuration
   (Netty)(VJ) History of a file in Netty

-#### Crossing the Library Boundaries

-Initializing classes at build time in one library can unintentionally ripple and wrongly initialize classes in a different library.
-The most widespread example of cross-library initialization victims are logging libraries.
-A very common pattern in Java is to have a static final logging field.
-These loggers are created through factories, sometimes allowing users to configure which logging library to use.
-Should such a class be initialized at build time, any of the supported logging libraries could be initialized at build time, depending on the configuration.

 <br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>
 ### Initializing run-time classes at build time as a consequence of build-time initialization.